Guest Post by: Hank Rogerson, Filmmaker/Instructor

 It's that time of year to submit your documentary to major funders!

-Now, with rolling deadlines it's always that time of year to submit your project using the Documentary Core Application.
+Now, with rolling deadlines it's always that time of year to submit your project using The Non-Fiction Core Application (formerly the Documentary Core Application).

 Major funders such as The Sundance Documentary Fund, Catapult Film Fund, and The Film Collaborative Fiscal Sponsorship all are open to submissions year-round.